ludiosarchive/chopshop/README.md

 chunk(readableStream, maxBytes);
 ```

-`chunk` returns an iterable of readable streams no larger than `maxBytes`.
+`chunk` returns an iterable of readable streams, all `maxBytes` in size except for the last chunk.
 You must finish reading a chunk before you start reading the next chunk.
+If your input stream has 0 bytes, you still get one chunk.

 Example